in-the-keyhole/byzantine-config-source/README.md

+# NOTE: This project is now a part of the Linux Foundations Hyperledger Labs, here's a [link](https://github.com/hyperledger-labs/byzantine-config) to the repo.

 # byzantine-config-source

 Hyperledger Fabric Network Configuration Manager allowing configuration blocks to be created to add Organizations, and update network configuration properties.